 - A. An employee's first line supervisor is usually the first member of the department to encounter and document specific incidents that affect an employee.
-It is essential for the supervisor to speak with the employee, document these incidents and report findings to their division commander and if warranted, the internal affairs supervisor.
-The success of this program relies heavily on the first line supervisor's participation and involvement. - B. If a supervisor has initiated remedial/corrective intervention, the internal affairs unit shall be formally notified of such efforts.
-This information shall be documented and appropriate copies forwarded to the internal affairs unit for filing. - 1.
+It is essential for the supervisor to speak with the employee, document these incidents and report findings to his/her Lieutenant. and if warranted, the Internal Affairs Unit Supervisor.
+The success of this program relies heavily on the first line supervisor's participation and involvement. - B. If a supervisor has initiated remedial/corrective intervention, the Internal Affairs Unit shall be formally notified of such efforts.
+This information shall be documented and appropriate copies forwarded to the Internal Affairs Unit Supervisor for filing. - 1.
 No entry should be made in the employee's personnel file, unless the action results in disciplinary/corrective action. - C. If the remedial/corrective intervention was training, documentation shall be filed in accordance with the department's written directive governing training (remedial training). - D. Supervisors shall forward all documentation as required by department written directives established to assist in a comprehensive audit.
-This data shall minimally include: use of force reports, vehicle pursuit reports, and attendance records.
+This data shall minimally include, but is not limited to: use of force reports, vehicle pursuit reports, and attendance records.